JeremiahO1/secrets_detective/README.md

 # Github Parser
 ## Using github api to search and find anti-patterns
-To use first propogate the input.yaml file, and then at the command line enter 'python2.7 secret_detective.py'.
+To use first propogate the input.yaml file, and then at the command line enter 'python secret_detective.py'.

-WORK IN PROGRESS

 This tool implements two abstractions:
 	- vcs wrapper to grab all information from a VCS api